facebook

 BenchMade Modern Archie Sectional with Bumper in Basil Performance Weave green fabric in a living room

-The quick version: The Archie Sectional with Bumper ($6,958 as configured) is one of the best-built sofas we’ve tested — handcrafted in the USA with FSC-certified hardwood frames and a lifetime warranty to back it up.
-But it takes patience.
-The high-resilience foam cushions need 6-8 months to soften from firm into that perfect medium-firm sweet spot.
-If you’re willing to play the long game, this is a sofa you’ll still love in year ten.
+The quick version: The Archie Sectional with Bumper ($6,958 as configured) is one of the best-built sofas we've tested — handcrafted in the USA with FSC-certified hardwood frames, over 125 fabric options, and a lifetime warranty to back it up.
+The high-resilience foam cushions do have a break-in period, but they're engineered to hold their shape for years — this is a sofa you'll still love in year ten.
 Our rating: 9.5/10

 • Built like it'll outlast your mortgage — FSC-certified hardwood frame, interlocking joinery, CertiPUR-US foam, lifetime warranty.
 This isn't furniture you'll replace in five years.

-• Actually customizable, not just “pick a color” — 125+ fabrics, exact sizing in 5-inch increments, two cushion feels, two leg finishes.
-And the online configurator genuinely helps you visualize it in your space.
+• Actually customizable, not just "pick a color" — 125+ fabrics, exact sizing in 5-inch increments, two cushion feels, two leg finishes.
+And they offer a free life-sized paper printout you can order and unroll in your space to check the fit before you commit.

 • The fabric is the real deal — Performance Weave passed the juice test, matches online color perfectly, shows zero wear after two months.